Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation Sclereids are widely distributed in plant body.
+Sclereids are widely distributed in plant body.
 They are usually broad, may occur in single or in groups.
 Sclereids are isodiametric, with lignified walls.
 Pits are prominent and seen along the walls.
 Lumen is filled with wall materials.
 Sclereids are also common in fruits and seeds.
-Incorrect

-Explanation Sclereids are widely distributed in plant body.
+Sclereids are widely distributed in plant body.
 They are usually broad, may occur in single or in groups.
 Sclereids are isodiametric, with lignified walls.
 Pits are prominent and seen along the walls.
 Lumen is filled with wall materials.
 Sclereids are also common in fruits and seeds.

 -